PHILLIPA DEAN is a highly sought-after inspirational and transformational speaker, personal

-Fueled by this experience, in 2014, Phillipa earned her Master’s Degree in Forensic Psychology from The Chicago School of Professional Psychology.
-Two years later she completed a certification in Drug Prevention Program Development.
+Fueled by this experience, Phillipa earned her Master’s Degree in Forensic Psychology, resulting in making a greater impact on the lives of people in a more socialized, direct, and intimate manner.
 She became a member of both the American and Bahamas Psychological Associations, as well as a member of the International Association of Correctional Psychology.
-Phillipa resigned from the teaching profession, feeling she could make a better impact on the youth in a more socialized, direct and intimate manner.
-She founded Bridgepoint Consultancy – a behavioral healthcare consulting practice.

 Phillipa fell in love with the art of public speaking during her formative high school years.
-She discovered that her experiences as a teacher enabled her to build upon her innate ability to connect with her audience in a profound way.
-Coupled with her naturally bubbly personality and passion for community above self, she began her foray into motivational speaking.
-She has since been an invited speaker even on behalf of the Bahamas Crisis Center on many occasions, lending her voice and talents to inform and educate about the vital role the center plays in the lives of youth and women’s rights.
+She discovered that her experiences as a teacher enabled her to build upon her innate ability to connect with her audience profoundly.
+Coupled with her naturally bubbly personality and passion for community above self, she began her foray into speaking.
+She has since been an invited speaker appearing before live audiences, and on national television, and radio.

 The desire to make a difference in the lives of people drove Phillipa to become actively involved in civic and non-profit community work.
 She decided to lend her voice and professionally developed skills to The Bahamas Crisis Center, becoming a volunteer trauma counselor and advocate for the rights of women and girls.
 Through her volunteer work, she founded The Dignified Girl Project – a registered non-profit organization that has provided more than 20,000 units of new undergarments and hygiene products to child and adolescent females throughout The Bahamas and South Africa.
 Phillipa is also the founder and host of the annual My Period My Pride menstrual health education and management seminar.